Minimum Working Age by State — Complete Guide for 2025

 - Housekeeping.

-According to the aforementioned FLSA regulations, the only exception is when the company is owned by the minor’s parents.
-In such cases, minors of any age are legally authorized to work but only in the above-mentioned jobs that are considered non-hazardous.
+According to the aforementioned FLSA regulations, the only exception is when the minor’s parents own the company.
+In such cases, minors of any age are legally authorized to work, but only in the above-mentioned non-hazardous jobs.

 On the other hand, agricultural jobs offer more flexibility.
-Basically, 12-year-old minors can work in agricultural jobs as long as they perform the work:
+Basically, 12-year-old minors can work in agricultural employment as long as they perform the work:

 - Outside of school hours,